-The security situation in Afghanistan proved too volatile to merit Chinese investment and thus Afghanistan’s neighbors received the bulwark of Chinese overland BRI investment while Afghanistan itself was left in the dark.
+The security situation in Afghanistan proved too volatile to merit Chinese investment and thus Afghanistan’s neighbors received the bulwark of Chinese overland BRI investment.

 However, this is no longer the case.
 Beijing has shown an increased willingness to spend on infrastructure and energy in its Western neighbor after years of reluctance.
 Energy pipelines and trade infrastructure are on China’s agenda in the country – though the Afghan government’s war with the Taliban presents a threat to the stability such projects demand.

 While the Taliban is and will likely remain a substantial force in Afghan society, they have shown interest in working with China.
 Seeing the American withdrawal as a diplomatic opportunity, Chinese officials have increased relations with both the Afghan government and the Taliban.
 For Beijing, the hope is that playing regional politics right will protect Chinese economic ambitions.
-However, while China is known as the great investor, it is Afghanistan that has what China wants.
 Rich in minerals, Afghanistan can help power China’s economic rise for years to come.